-Ida Wells-Barnett explored what it meant to be female and Black in the United States.
-Her work established her as one of the earliest feminist theorists. especially the struggle to win the vote for women.
+An early example of this perspective (long before the label came into use by sociologists) can be seen in the life and writings of Ida Wells-Barnett (1862-1931).
+Following her groundbreaking publications in the 1890s on the practice of lynching Black Americans, she became an advocate in the women's rights campaign, especially the struggle to win the vote for women.
 Like feminist theorists who succeeded her, Wells-Barnett used her analysis of society as a means of resisting oppression.
 In her case, she researched what it meant to be Black, a woman in the United States, and a Black woman in the United States (Giddings 2008; Wells-Barnett 1970).